ephp/socketio/readme.md

 ## Licence

 This software is distributed under MIT License.
-See license file for more info.
+See license.txt file for more info.

 ## Special Thanks